OGEG5810 Decision Making and Uncertainty for Oil and Gas Projects

 - Students are able to (1) understand the main components of the oil and gas industry economic chains; (2) achieve a hands-on understanding of the techniques used in the oil and gas industry for analysing risks in the decision-making process; (3) understand complementary techniques used in decision making; (4) familiarise with and learn to implement basic models using Precision Tree and @Risk software; (5) work in teams; and (6) demonstrate good written communication skills.

-- Typically this unit is assessed in the following ways: (1) LMS assignments; (2) projects; and (3) a final examination.
+- Typically this unit is assessed in the following ways: (1) in-class quizzes and forum; (2) projects; and (3) a final examination.
 Further information is available in the unit outline.

 Supplementary assessment is only available in this unit in the case of a student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.